-There is a lot to think about when purchasing a home, and its common for First Home Buyers to make simple mistakes.
+There is a lot to think about when purchasing a home, and it’s common for First Home Buyers to make simple mistakes.
 Don’t worry, you’re definitely not alone!

-That’s why we have created this guide to run through a few of the key things to remember when thinking about taking out your first mortgage and give you a leg up on your journey towards home ownership.
+That’s why we have created this guide to run through a few of the key things to remember when thinking about taking out your first mortgage and giving you a leg up on your journey towards home ownership.

 1. Find a reasonably priced property and only borrow what you can afford